jasonxiang1/Quadcopter-Simulation/README.md

 # Instructions to Run
 1. Download source into local machine through git clone
 2. Open main.m file in code/ directory in MATLAB
 3. To run the simulation, the main file takes in one integer argument.
 The integer value of the argument corresponds to the question number in the project prompt that the program demonstrates.
+A breakdown of what each argument is about is shown below:
+    1. test